-

 Britney Vs Spears

 Read more: Britney Vs SpearsThere is a stark difference between the tragic story of Britney Spears, and the sensationalist stories told about Britney Spears.
 Trying its hardest to prove its admirable intentions, this doc veers towards the latter.
-And as such does not get any closer to the human being that lives behind that perfect smile than an upset,…
+It does not get any closer to the human being that lives behind that perfect smile than an upset, well-meaning article…

 -